alfwatt/ReportWindow/README.md

 The two critical keys give the URL and Email address to submit reports to, at least one must be set.

-    /* @const ILReportWindowSubmitURLKey if set in the bundle's info dictionary the url to submit the crash report to, can be a mailto: url */[ILExceptionRecovery testExceptionRecovery] extern NSString* const ILReportWindowSubmitURLKey;
+    /* @const ILReportWindowSubmitURLKey if set in the bundle's info dictionary the url to submit the crash report to, can be a mailto: url */ extern NSString* const ILReportWindowSubmitURLKey;

     /* @const ILReportWindowSubmitEmailKey if set the backup email for submissions,